Today you're going to learn how to choose wind turbine motors and build a simple and cheap low power wind turbine, entirely homemade from scratch.

 You need to fix the magnet(s) onto a VHS tape using glue.
 When a magnet moves near a coil, the electrical current is generated and flows through the wire.
 Therefore wind belt starts to generate electricity.

 picture 1 picture 2 picture 3

-If you want to use wind generator for LED lights, or to charge batteries there is no need for some hi-tech or complicated electronic circuit at the output.
-In case you want to charge batteries only, you can use very simple rectifier circuit (Picture 4).
-If you want to charge USB powered devices then you also need a small voltage regulator in addition to rectifier circuit (Pictures 5, 6 and 7), two neodymium magnets and two coils (connected in series) on the windbelt.
+If you want to use a wind generator for LED lights or to charge batteries, there is no need for some hi-tech or complicated electronic circuits at the output.
+In case you want only to charge batteries, you can use a very simple rectifier circuit (Picture 4).

 Electronic components should be soldered according to schematic diagrams shown below.
 Wires coming out of the coil(s) should be connected to rectifier diodes (Picture 7).